mostlikely4r/spp-map/README.md

  ![Screenshot](screenshots/MapExample.jpg)

 [What is this?]
-This is a Qgis-map for the SPP-Vanilla repack (https://github.com/celguar/mangosbot-bots).
+This is a Qgis-map for the SPP-Classics repack (https://github.com/celguar/mangosbot-bots).
 It can be used to visualize a broad range of data exported from the server.

 [How to use]
 -Place the content in your Settings/[expansion]/Logs directory.